JacobZiobronURI/finalproject/README.md

 ###### Note

-*All algorithms (except radix sort, which was a collaborative effort) were initially an individual’s projects, but after completiion, or if a problem was encountered, all other team members checked, debugged, and refined each other’s programs as a group to produce a project to this best of our combined abilities.
+*All algorithms (except radix sort, which was a collaborative effort) were initially an individual’s projects, but after completion, or if a problem was encountered, all other team members checked, debugged, and refined each other’s programs as a group to produce a project to this best of our combined abilities.